Guiomuh/WP_Redirect_Botnet_Cleaner/README.md

 - train.developfirstline.com
 - ws.stivenfernando.com

-This malware is very invasive it can infect all js, php, html files and even the database of your WordPress.
+This malware is very invasive it can infect all js, php, html files and all articles in the database of your WordPress.

+In some cases the `home_url` and `site_url` of your website are replaced by the malware domain causing redirections.

 After some work I decided to make these scripts to easily detect & patch infected WordPress.

-You can find the PART1 of my work on the "lobbydesires.com" version [HERE](https://medium.com/@guillaume.muh/lobbydesires-botnet-927bbc139457)<br>
+You can find the PART1 of my work on the "lobbydesires.com" version [HERE](https://medium.com/@guillaume.muh/lobbydesires-botnet-927bbc139457) (FRENCH)<br>
 The PART2 on the more complex version "letsmakeparty3.ga" is coming soon..